matsim-scenarios/matsim-hamburg/README_PT_ANALYSIS.md

 In the end print results files,
-* File 1: missingStations.csv
+* File 1: ** missingStations.csv **
 This file contains lines which has stations not matching with real world

-* File 2: results.csv
+* File 2: ** results.csv **
 This file cotains lines which has stations exactly matching with real world

 ---

 * Charts are drawn with the same data used for generating csv files.
+Following charts are generated for all lines (in results.csv)
+* PercentageChangepercentageChangeEinsteigerInbound
+* PercentageChangepercentageChangeEinsteigerOutbound
+* TotalPtUsageBarChart
+* transitAussteigerRealWorld
+* transitAussteigerSim
+* transitEinsteigerRealWorld
+* transitEinsteigerSim